Philipotieno/Elimu/MpesaApi/Screeshots/Readme.txt

-1. Authorisation and token genrated
+1. Authorisation and token generated

 2. Creation of headers